GABRAH/project_alliance/README.md

 brew install m4
 ```

 After the required system packages are installed, **[development version of Privateer](https://github.com/glycojones/privateer/tree/privateerpython)** needs to be compiled and built from scratch.
-For the grafting demo of AlphaFoldDB models, the installation procedure is composed of 2 steps.
+For the grafting demo of AlphaFoldDB models, the installation procedure is composed of 2 sections.

 ### **Installation of Privateer**

-1. Clone Privateer repo into *privateer_python* directory:
+1. Clone Privateer repo into _privateer_python_ directory:
    ```sh
    git clone https://github.com/glycojones/privateer.git privateer_python
    ```
-2. Change directory to *privateer_python*:
+2. Change directory to _privateer_python_:
    ```sh
    cd privateer_python
    ```